Beginning your Search for Early Learning and Care

 School-Age Childcare services are regulated by the Child Care Act 1991 (Early Years Services) (Registration of School Age Services) Regulations 2018.

-Barnardos have published a booklet Quality School Age Care-What to look for in a Service to Care for your Child Outside of School which offers guidance to parents/carers on choosing a quality service for their child during the time when they are not available and their child is not in school.
+Barnardos has a booklet Quality School Age Care-What to look for in a Service to Care for your Child Outside of School which offers guidance to parents on choosing a quality service for their child during the time when they are not available and their child is not in school.

 The Early Learning and Care sector is regulated under the Child Care Act 1991 (Early Years’ Services) Regulations 2016.
 Tusla Child and Family Agency has statutory responsibility to support compliance and quality standards through regular inspection.